-Recent Focus Clinic research reveals that over half of all glasses-wearing women refuse to pose for a ‘selfie’ until they’ve taken off their specs first.
+Recent Focus Clinics London research reveals that over half of all glasses-wearing women refuse to pose for a ‘selfie’ until they’ve taken off their specs first.

 “Brits have never had more choice when it comes to buying designer frames for their specs.
 But, as this study proves, there’s no getting away from the fact that there are still certain vanity implications for people who wear spectacles.
 Many simply don’t want to be seen wearing specs on their social media platforms.
 A large majority of people – 54 percent of those aged 25 to 34 – said they’d always remove their glasses before taking a ‘selfie’ photo.”